What is Tenant Reference Letter and How to Write it Effectively?

 I can confirm that (name) has stayed at (address) from [Date] to [Date].
 In this course of time, the rent was paid timely.
 Besides, [he/she] remained as a law abiding tenant and observed all rules diligently.
 The property was kept in good condition.
 There was no compensation required, so we refunded the full deposited money.
 On top of it all, we never received a complaint from the neighbors about any misconduct.

-I believe that (person’s name) is likely to behave well and act as a response tenant.
+I believe that (person’s name) is likely to behave well and act as a responsible tenant.

 I really hope you find this article useful, please do share your feedback in the comment section below.